Compline (Contemporary) Compline – with Advent Antiphons

 Luke 21.36

-21. stand up and raise your heads because your redemption is drawing near
+21. stand up and raise your heads because your redemption is drawn near

 Luke 21.28